Connecting Lives and Cultures

 Daniel S. Wentworth Elementary School

-Dr. Martin Luther King Academy of Social Justice
+Dr. Martin Luther King Jr. Academy of Social Justice

 Edmond Burke Elementary School